Best Way to Transfer Money to a Dutch Bank Account?

 Winner of several customer service awards, and is equally used by business and personal use alike.
 You can transfer as little as £100 without a fee.

-Other advantages is their guarantee to beat any competitor’s exchange rate, and you can also request that the transfer is made at a time specific to when a rate is more favourable to you.
+Other advantages are their guarantee to beat any competitor’s exchange rate, and you can also request that the transfer is made at a time specific to when a rate is more favourable to you.

 They’ve earned a slew of accolades.
 In 2016, 2017, 2018 and 2019 they won International Money Transfer Provider of the Year, at the Moneyfacts Consumer Awards.
 And for two years straight they won Best Customer Service, besting a hundred companies in more than two dozen categories.
 (Front and centre on their website is that they have a “dedicated customer support team” to assist with any problem so that your transaction fits precisely with what you’re looking for.)